iamsomraj/React-Acko-Weather-App/README.md

 # 🍃 React-Acko-Weather-App

-**Updated Project** - This React weather application has been modernized with the latest dependencies and coding standards, now optimized for Bun runtime.

 React-Acko-Weather-App is a forecast viewer application.
 When you use the Check Weather feature in React-Acko-Weather-App, user will receive a prompt for accepting location permission.
 Based on user input, React-Acko-Weather-App shows the forecast weather data.

 ## Top Features